Threat Vector: Plot

 Upon hearing news about Zha, Center relocates the Ghost Ship headquarters to Guangzhou.
 He later orders his hit squad, composed of a few Chinese special operations forces, to assassinate FastByte22 in a CIA safehouse in Georgetown in order to silence him.
 Center then arranges for Yao to be killed by a car bomb; however, the CIA officer survives the blast and goes off the grid, investigating Center on his own.

-Ryan later realizes that his girlfriend and CIA analyst Melanie Kraft had bugged his phone with a remote access trojan, explaining how Center knew of his whereabouts.
-Kraft had been blackmailed into spying on her boyfriend on behalf of corrupt FBI special agent Darren Lipton under orders from Center.
-While tailing Kraft on her way to work, Ryan witnesses and later intervenes on an attempt by Center's hit squad to assassinate her.
-After calling in retired Campus operative John Clark to take care of Kraft, he leaves for Hong Kong to find Yao.
+Jack later realizes that his girlfriend and CIA analyst Melanie Kraft had bugged his phone with a remote access trojan, explaining how Center knew of his whereabouts.
+Melanie had been blackmailed into spying on her boyfriend on behalf of corrupt FBI special agent Darren Lipton under orders from Center.
+While tailing Melanie on her way to work, Jack witnesses and later intervenes on an attempt by Center's hit squad to assassinate her.
+After calling in retired Campus operative John Clark to take care of Melanie, he leaves for Hong Kong to find Yao.

 Center orders his hit squad to attack The Campus's headquarters in order to erase all their intelligence on Ghost Ship, killing Granger in the process.
-Clark and Kraft later intervene in the attack, killing all but two of the operatives.
+Clark and Melanie later intervene in the attack, killing all but two of the operatives.
 They also capture ex-SVR officer Valentin Kovalenko, who was unwittingly working for Center at the time.

-In China, Ryan tracks down Yao, who had discovered the location of the Ghost Ship headquarters in Guangzhou.
+In China, Jack tracks down Yao, who had discovered the location of the Ghost Ship headquarters in Guangzhou.
 After he informs his father, the building is later destroyed in a coordinated airstrike by American fighter jets, killing Center and his colleagues.
 The two then flee to Hong Kong and rescue a Marine pilot who was shot down during the strike.

 Meanwhile, realizing that Su has been manipulating him for his own gain, Wei intentionally leaks his whereabouts during a phone call with President Ryan, who interprets it as an implicit plea to assassinate the military leader and passes this information to The Campus.
-Clark then travels to China and joins Chavez, Caruso, and Sam Driscoll, who were sent earlier by director of national intelligence Mary Pat Foley to liaise with an underground faction of Chinese dissidents.
+Clark then travels to China and joins Chavez, Dom, and Sam Driscoll, who were sent earlier by director of national intelligence Mary Pat Foley to liaise with an underground faction of Chinese dissidents.
 Together and with assistance from Russian foreign intelligence, they manage to ambush and assassinate Chairman Su in his motorcade with few casualties.
 Afterwards they plant Center's two surviving operatives there as scapegoats.